Swetangi-Rastogi-2001/101903249_SwetangiRastogi_MediDetect_Project3/README.md

 <img src="https://github.com/2000utkarsh/Water-Potability/blob/master/app/imgs/Screenshot%202021-09-20%20at%208.23.49%20PM.png" width="500" height="600" />

-## Approach:
+## 5. Methodology:

-During the very first phase of the model, I cleaned the data and made it more sensible in numeric form, i.e. converted all the categorical data to numerical data and removed the NULL and missing values.
+In the first phase of developing the model, the data was cleaned and converted into a numerical format.
+This involved converting any categorical data and removing any null or missing values.

-In the Second Phase, I did some visualizations over the given dataset which gave me a great view and hints for the implementation of the model.
+In the second phase, visualizations were created to better understand the dataset and provide insights for implementing the model.

-In the third phase, I implemented various methods over the given dataset, the ones I had mentioned previously.
-The model gave prediction taking each and every model into consideration and then took out the average value of all the models result and then gave the result which were based on the provided input by the user.
+In the third phase, a variety of methods were applied to the dataset to make predictions.
+These predictions were then averaged to produce a final result, based on the input provided by the user.

-In the final phase, I developed the UI for the model and then linked my model with the created UI for to make it ready for deployment in Django.
+In the final phase, a user interface was developed and linked to the prediction model, allowing it to be deployed in Django.

-## Screenshots
+## 6. Screenshots
 ### User Interface:

 <img src="https://github.com/2000utkarsh/Parkinsons-Disease/blob/master/app/imgs/Screenshot%202021-09-20%20at%208.50.41%20PM.png" width="500" height="400" />